-Challenge number Detail of challenge 1 Writing - children's writing has not reached pre-pandemic standards due to the impact of not having modelled writing in quality first teaching during the Lockdown periods 2023 update: Writing is still an area of focus for the school, based on assessment data 2 Attendance - this continues to be affected by Covid-19 and is an area of development within the school.
+Challenge number Detail of challenge 1 Writing - children's writing has not reached pre-pandemic standards due to the impact of not having modelled writing in quality first teaching during the Lockdown periods 2023 Update: School data shows that writing is still an area to develop and that it is not yet on a par with other Core Subjects.
+2 Attendance - this continues to be affected by Covid-19 and is an area of development within the school.
 The November 2017 Ofsted highlighted Attendance as an area to develop and this has been a whole school focus since.
-2023 update: Attendance was highlighted as an area for development in the June 2023 OFSTED, although Inspectors recognised that the school were doing everything they could.
+2023 Update: Attendance remains a school focus, as attendance is below pre-pandemic levels, therefore needs improving.
 3 Data shows a gap between Pupil Premium children and Non Pupil Premium children and the school will be prioritising closing this gap.
-2023 update: This remains a priority for the school.
+2023 Update: School data continues to show a gap between PP and Non PP children in most year groups, therefore this remains a focus.
 4 The impact of the Coronavirus pandemic, added to the demographic of the school has led to many children not having life experiences that will develop cultural capital and open children's minds to the potential of activities and careers that could be pursued later in life.
-2023 update: We are still seeing the impact of the Coronavirus pandemic, as children hadn't had as many interactions with family or peers in their very early years, in which to build their vocabulary.
+2023 Update: The Cost of Living Crisis, following the pandemic has meant that this continues to be a priority, as children are not getting opportunities to have life experiences.

 5 Parents and carers are unable to contribute to the cost of uniform, educational visits and Breakfast club due to the rises in cost of living and energy prices.
+2023 Update: The Cost of Living Crisis has meant that this is a definite issue which continues to need prioritising.